tjrohweder/config/zed/README.md

 ## How to use

 - Press **Ctrl + Shift + P** and type settings.
-- Paste the `settings.json` content
+- Paste the `settings.json` file content
 - Press **Ctrl + S** to save and apply the changes